Deep-learning jet flavor tagging for precision hadronic Higgs measurements at future $e^+e^-$ Higgs factories: Event-level classifier details

 We can see that the jet flavor scores are clearly dominant in the ranking.
 In particular, the ParT scores for the leading-jet $b$ and $c$ hypotheses are the two most important features.
 This is physically expected: heavy-flavor tagging provides the primary handle to separate $H\to b\bar b$ and $H\to c\bar c$ from the light-flavor Higgs decays and from the $2f/4f$ backgrounds.
 The corresponding scores for the subleading jet, as well as the strange and gluon probabilities for both jets, also appear high in the list.
 They are essential for distinguishing $H\to s\bar s$ and $H\to gg$ from each other and from the inclusive light-quark background.
 The fact that PN and MIParT scores for the same flavor categories also enter among the top-ranked variables demonstrates that the three jet taggers provide partially complementary information: XGBoost learns to assign different weights to their outputs depending on the flavor and on whether the jet is leading or subleading in $p_\textup{T}$.

-Among the non-jet-flavor observables, the missing transverse energy and the ratio of missing to visible transverse momentum are the most important.
-This reflects the crucial role of the $Z\to\nu\bar\nu$ topology in separating signal from the $2f$ background, which has no genuine neutrinos and thus only small, resolution-driven missing energy.
-Other kinematic variables such as the transverse momentum of the leading jet and the azimuthal separation $\Delta\phi_{jj}$ between the two jets also contribute: they are sensitive to differences in the recoil kinematics and event shapes between $ZH$ production and generic $2f/4f$ processes.
+Among the non-jet-flavor observables, the azimuthal separation $\Delta\phi_{jj}$ between the two jets is the most important.
+It is sensitive to differences in event shapes between $ZH$ production and generic $2f/4f$ processes.
+Other kinematic variables like missing transverse energy also contribute.
+This reflects the role of the $Z\to\nu\bar\nu$ topology in separating signal from the $2f$ background, which has no genuine neutrinos and thus only small, resolution-driven missing energy.